-For decades the church, especially along denominational lines, has argued about how to appropriately do worship.
+For decades the church, especially along denominational lines, has argued about how to appropriately worship.
 We have called these arguments “worship wars.”
 Traditional vs. Contemporary?
-Or maybe we combine them both and create a Blended service?
+Maybe we combine them and create a Blended service?

 Which style is right for you and your church?
 Is one better than the other?

-I’ll say it again: God has uniquely made you and wired you.
+I’ll repeat it: God has uniquely made you and wired you.
 And God has put you in a unique context.
 Ask these two questions.

 We need traditional.
 We need liturgical.
 We need hymnals.
 We need organs.
 We need modern.
 We need contemporary.
 We need blended.
 We need guitars.
 We need drums.
 We need skinny jeans.
 We need robes.